segbuniwe/recipehunt/journals/David_Ra.md

 We created the test units for RecipeHunt such as test_create, test_delete, test_get_all_ingredients.
 We added backend functionality for the TastyAPI to get a single recipe.

 7/17
+The team decided that spoonacular's recipe image quality was subpar and so we replaced all of the recipe endpoints from spoonacular to tastyAPI's endpoints.

+7/18